-- (1) Where a trade mark has been registered and its registration in the United Kingdom has been renewed, the registered proprietor may apply to the registrar for registration of the renewal in such manner as the registrar may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the registrar or the States of Jersey, and the registrar shall, on production of sufficient evidence of the renewal in the United Kingdom, register the renewal.7 - (2) Where the registration of a trade mark has not been renewed and not less than 12 months have elapsed since the expiry of the period for which it was registered under section 42 of the Trade Marks Act, the registrar shall, having notified the registered proprietor, remove that trade mark from the register of trade marks.
+- (1) Where a trade mark has been registered and its registration in the United Kingdom has been renewed, the registered proprietor may apply to the registrar for registration of the renewal in such manner as may be prescribed, and the registrar shall, on production of sufficient evidence of the renewal in the United Kingdom, register the renewal. - (2) Where the registration of a trade mark has not been renewed and not less than 12 months have elapsed since the expiry of the period for which it was registered under section 42 of the Trade Marks Act, the registrar shall, having notified the registered proprietor, remove that trade mark from the register of trade marks.

-6 Registration of assignments etc.8
+6 Registration of assignments etc.7

-- (1) Where a person becomes entitled by assignment, transmission or other operation of law to a registered trade mark in respect of goods or services, or to a share in such a trade mark, or becomes entitled as a licensee or otherwise to any interest in such a trade mark, and has obtained registration in the United Kingdom of such title or interest in accordance with the law for the time being in force in the United Kingdom in respect of those goods or services, the person may apply to the registrar for the registration of such title or interest in the trade mark in respect of those goods or services.9 - (2) Every application shall be made in such manner as the registrar may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the registrar or the States of Jersey, and shall be supported by a certificate of the Comptroller-General relating to the United Kingdom registration.10
+- (1) Where a person becomes entitled by assignment, transmission or other operation of law to a registered trade mark in respect of goods or services, or to a share in such a trade mark, or becomes entitled as a licensee or otherwise to any interest in such a trade mark, and has obtained registration in the United Kingdom of such title or interest in accordance with the law for the time being in force in the United Kingdom in respect of those goods or services, the person may apply to the registrar for the registration of such title or interest in the trade mark in respect of those goods or services.8 - (2) Every application shall be made in such manner as may be prescribed and shall be supported by a certificate of the Comptroller-General relating to the United Kingdom registration. - (3) Subject to paragraphs (4) and (5), on receipt of such an application, the registrar shall register the title or interest in the trade mark in respect of the goods or services for which the application is made and issue a certificate of registration.9 - (4) Where it appears doubtful to the registrar whether the application should be granted, or where any question arises in relation to the application, the registrar shall present a statement of the matter in question to the Bailiff for the directions of the court, and the court may order such persons to be convened, such evidence to be taken and such enquiries to be made as it considers necessary.

-- (3) Subject to paragraphs (4) and (5), on receipt of such an application, the registrar shall register the title or interest in the trade mark in respect of the goods or services for which the application is made and issue a certificate of registration.11 - (4) Where it appears doubtful to the registrar whether the application should be granted, or where any question arises in relation to the application, the registrar shall present a statement of the matter in question to the Bailiff for the directions of the court, and the court may order such persons to be convened, such evidence to be taken and such enquiries to be made as it considers necessary. - (5) Subject to Rules of Court, the court shall determine whether any application referred to it should be granted, and if granted, the registrar shall register the applicant and issue a certificate of registration accordingly.
+(5) Subject to Rules of Court, the court shall determine whether any application referred to it should be granted, and if granted, the registrar shall register the applicant and issue a certificate of registration accordingly.